DEFRA/ffc-development-guide/docs/local-development-setup/install-vs-code.md

 If not using VS Code, this guide should still be read to ensure that the equivalent installation steps are applied.

-Visual Studio Code is a source code editor developed by Microsoft for Windows, Linux and macOS.
+Visual Studio Code is a source code editor developed by Microsoft for Windows, Linux and Mac.
 It includes support for debugging, embedded Git control and GitHub, syntax highlighting, intelligent code completion, snippets, and code refactoring.

 ## Installation VS Code